Kiss (Kiss album): Reception

-Despite the band's promoting and touring, Kiss sold approximately 75,000 copies after its initial release without the presence of a hit single.
-It was certified gold on June 8, 1977, having shipped 500,000 copies.
+Kiss sold approximately 75,000 copies after its initial release; which is par for a debut album, though considered low for an album supported with promoting and touring.
+Casablanca Records boss Neil Bogart had the band record "Kissing Time" as a single, which was then added to later pressings, but the album still did not take off.
+By June 8, 1977, three years after release, it was certified gold, having shipped 500,000 copies.
 The album was re-released in 1997 (along with most of Kiss' earlier albums) in a remastered version.

 In 2003, Kiss was included in the Spin list of essential glam rock albums.
 In 2024, Loudwire staff elected it as the best hard rock album of 1974.

-Gene Simmons and Ace Frehley have stated that Kiss is their favorite of the band's albums.